benedom/SwiftyCrop/README.md

 Thanks to [@krayc425](https://github.com/krayc425) for adding visionOS support 🕶️

+Thanks to [@KuuttiProductions](https://github.com/KuuttiProductions) for adding the finnish localization 🇫🇮

 ## 📃 License

 `SwiftyCrop` is available under the MIT license.
 See the [LICENSE](https://github.com/benedom/SwiftyCrop/blob/master/LICENSE.md) file for more info.